-At the end of the course, students will have acquired A-level of fluency which can be put to practical use for holidays or future study and will have a solid basis on which to build should they wish to pursue their study of the language at advanced level.
+At the end of the course, students will have acquired a level of fluency which can be put to practical use for holidays or future study and will have a solid basis on which to build should they wish to pursue their study of the language at advanced level.
 Students should be aware of the importance of studying more than one Modern Foreign Language.
 Many employers are now looking for people who are skilled in languages and it is possible to combine study of a foreign language with virtually any other subject at University.
 French is one of the official languages of the United Nations and also of the European Union.
-As well as being frequently used in business and political life, it is also spoken in a wide range of African countries, Canada, and around the globe.
-It is also very popular as a holiday destination.
-Many students say that they just love the sound of French or enjoy learning more about the country and its cultural heritage.
-As such, many students find that, for various reasons, it is a very useful language to pursue and they very much enjoy their studies.
+As well as being frequently used in business and political life, it is also spoken in a wide range of African countries, Canada and around the globe.